k3sharma/SaronicAIChallenge/README.md

 # Architecture
 ### Files
 **server.py:** The MCP server.
-Defines the _get_customer_ tool, reads an _AGENT_IDENTITY_ from its environment at startup, and enforces the permission check inside the tool, before any data is touched.
+Defines the _get_customer_ tool, reads an _AGENT_IDENTITY_ (identity that the MCP server uses to decide what permissions the connected client has) from its environment at startup, and enforces the permission check inside the tool, before any data is touched.

 **client.py:** Spawns a fresh server subprocess per identity, discovers its tools over MCP, and runs the standard tool-use loop against the Claude API (claude-sonnet-5).